-- Dentures should be cleaned at least once a day with a nonabrasive paste and a soft toothbrush.
+- Dentures should be cleaned at least once a day with soap/nonabrasive denture paste and a soft toothbrush.

 - A soft nail brush is a useful alternative for people whose manual dexterity is compromised.

-- Soaking the dentures once or twice a week in a diluted 2% sodium hypochlorite solution will help keep them really clean, but they must not be soaked in hot water.
+- Soaking the denture once or twice a week in a diluted 2% sodium hypochlorite solution will help keep them really clean, but they must not be soaked in hot water.